manaranjanp/awesome/_posts/2016-05-21-spark-workshop.md

 	* Memory Management & Networking
 * End to End Use Case Implementation
 	* Applying the learnings to end to end use case

+#### Write to mailto:manaranjan@enablecloud.com or mailto:manaranjan@gmail.com, if you are interested to conduct a workshop for your organization or a group of people.